STONE BALANCE: Gravity is the only “Glue” that holds these structures in equilibrium.

 Gravity Glue exists to share my (Michael Grab’s) experience in the art of stone balance… All Gravity Glue images and videos exhibit real rocks that I’ve balanced and photographed myself… The process boils down to contemplative stone arrangement; involving patience, adaptation, slow-breathing, steady hands, and a plethora of other practiced skills…

 I began balancing rocks through somewhat of a whim in the Summer of 2008 while exploring Boulder Creek in Boulder, CO, USA.
-Since then, simple curiosity has evolved into a prolific creative passion, and daily meditative practice.
+Since then, simple curiosity has evolved into an international prolific creative passion, and daily meditative practice, which allows me to feel my surroundings in ways I never thought possible.
 I quickly noticed the unique effect that my creations had on myself and others, often inspiring a sense of magic and peace; a sense that ANYTHING IS POSSIBLE.

 I am constantly in awe at the stillness, let alone possibility, of such precarious formations, amidst sometimes very turbulent conditions.
 For me this reflects our own potential to maintain a still-point amidst the variety of challenges we each face throughout our lives.
 Further, I wish to highlight the idea that WE ARE creators of our own reality, rather than mere recipients.
 Consciousness affects reality.
 This practice allows one to freely create, manifesting their own particular vibration into a 3D world.